-According to the 2019 Bloomberg Innovation Index, Korea was second for receiving R&D investment and manufacturing.
-This year marks Korea’s 6th consecutive year to top the index overall as number one.
+According to the 2020 Bloomberg Innovation Index, Korea was second for receiving R&D investment and third for manufacturing.
+This year marks Korea’s 9th consecutive year to top 3 the index overall.

 According to the Information and Communication Technology Development Index (IDI), Korea was ranked first in 2016 and second in 2017.
 This is thanks to Korea’s high ratio of computers per household, high internet penetration rate, and high tertiary education rate.

 The Korean government has announced that they will invest KRW 10 trillion (estimated USD 8.7 billion) in startups and ventures over the next 3 years as a part of the plan for innovation and economic growth.
 Currently there are around 40 startup accelerators in Korea providing funding for entrepreneurs in various sectors.
 As the funding of Korean venture capital firms increases, and the number of Korean startups climbs, South Korea is poised to become the hottest startup hub in Asia.